googleapis/google-cloud-cpp/google/cloud/dataproc/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Dataproc API][cloud-service-docs], a service to Manages Hadoop-based clusters and jobs on Google Cloud Platform.
+This directory contains an idiomatic C++ client library for the [Cloud Dataproc API][cloud-service-docs], a fully managed and highly scalable service for running Apache Spark, Apache Flink, Presto, and 30+ open source tools and frameworks.
+Use Dataproc for data lake modernization, ETL, and secure data science, at planet scale, fully integrated with Google Cloud, at a fraction of the cost.

 This library is **experimental**.
 Its APIs are subject to change without notice.